A recent initiative offers a “reset” button for agencies caught between competing pressures to innovate and deliver essential services.

-At the same time, the private sector continues to iterate at a rapid pace, continually finding impressive new ways to improve customers’ experiences.
-Tech giants like Amazon and Google are working around the clock to meet customer needs instantly—a tough bar for government.
+At the same time, the private sector continues to iterate at a rapid pace, continually finding impressive new ways to improve the customer experience.
+Tech giants like Amazon and Google are working around the clock to meet customer needs instantly—a tough bar for government to meet.

-“Agencies can feel overwhelmed or as though they don’t have the ability to focus on modernizing or transforming their systems and infrastructure,” says ICF Senior Vice President Mary Schwarz.
+“Agencies can feel overwhelmed or as though they don’t have the ability to focus on modernizing or transforming their systems and infrastructure,” says our Senior Vice President Mary Schwarz.

 According to Schwarz—who has more than 20 years of experience in digital and customer engagement, including web, social, analytics, and IT—the problem isn’t a lack of motivation or talent.

-“They’re stuck maintaining what they have for fear of not being able to deliver certain essential services.”
+“They’re stuck maintaining what they have for fear of not being able to deliver certain essential services,” she explains.

-Fortunately, a new initiative announced by the General Security Administration (GSA), Centers of Excellence (CoEs), offers a targeted way to help agencies reconcile these competing interests.
+Fortunately, an initiative by the General Security Administration (GSA) Centers of Excellence (CoEs) offers a targeted way to help agencies reconcile these competing interests.